-Trump rages, McConnell says 'no choice' on Senate trial if House moves to impeach
+U.S. House impeachment probe intensifies as Trump rages about inquiry

 House investigators are set to take the first witness testimony from two people mentioned in the whistleblower’s complaint.

-On Wednesday, three House committees - Intelligence, Foreign Affairs and Oversight - are due to get a deposition from former U.S. ambassador to Ukraine Marie Yovanovitch, who Trump labeled “bad news” during his call with Zelenskiy.
+On Wednesday, three House committees - Intelligence, Foreign Affairs and Oversight - are due to get a deposition from former U.S. Ambassador to Ukraine Marie Yovanovitch, whom Trump labeled “bad news” during his call with Zelenskiy.

 On Thursday, the committees are set to get a deposition from Kurt Volker, who resigned last week as Trump’s special representative for Ukraine after the whistleblower complaint named him as one of two U.S. diplomats who followed up with Ukrainian officials a day after Trump’s call to Zelenskiy.

-Last Friday, the House Foreign Affairs Committee issued a subpoena to Pompeo for documents related to the Ukraine scandal.
-House Democrats also have sought material from the White House and Justice Department.

-Schiff said any effort by Trump to stonewall the probe could be used to impeach him for obstructing Congress.

-Reporting by David Morgan and Roberta Rampton and Patricia Zengerle; Additional reporting by Makini Brice and Doina Chiacu; Writing by James Oliphant; Editing by Will Dunham, Sonya Hepinstall and Grant McCool
+Reporting by David Morgan and Roberta Rampton and Patricia Zengerle; Additional reporting by Makini Brice and Doina Chiacu; Writing by James Oliphant; Editing by Grant McCool and Peter Cooney